softwarepub/hermes/docs/source/dev/data_model.md

 :caption: Value check
 for email in data["author"][0]["email"]:
     if email.endswith(".edu"):
-        print("Author has an email address at an educational institution.")
+        print("Shakespeare has an email address at an educational institution.")
     else:
-        print("Cannot confirm affiliation with educational institution for author.")
+        print("Cannot confirm affiliation with educational institution for Shakespeare.")

 # Mock output
 # $> Cannot confirm affiliation with educational institution for author.